mlr-org/mcboost/README.md

   # Multi-Calibration
   @inproceedings{hebert-johnson2018,
-    title = {Multicalibration: Calibration for the ({C}omputationally-Identifiable) Masses}, author = {Hebert-Johnson, Ursula and Kim, Michael and Reingold, Omer and Rothblum, Guy}, booktitle = {Proceedings of the 35th International Conference on Machine Learning}, pages = {1939--1948},
+    title = {Multicalibration: Calibration for the ({C}omputationally-Identifiable) Masses}, author = {Hebert-Johnson, Ursula and Kim, Michael P. and Reingold, Omer and Rothblum, Guy}, booktitle = {Proceedings of the 35th International Conference on Machine Learning}, pages = {1939--1948},
     year = {2018},